 What do I need to know about entering Switzerland?

-Currently, there are no entry restrictions or requirements to come to Switzerland.
+Currently, there are no entry restrictions or requirements to enter Switzerland.
 Please observe that your airline might require a negative test prior to boarding!

 What should I expect when I arrive on campus?